Division of Maternal & Infant Health

 As we are all responding to the Coronavirus (COVID-19) pandemic, it is important that information and resources be shared, during this quickly evolving situation.
 We will continue to share information and frequent communications to our maternal infant health network.
 Thank you for the work that you do each and every day to protect and promote the health of our Michigan moms, babies and families.

 The Michigan Mother Infant Health & Equity Improvement Plan (MIHEIP) builds upon the many successes that have and are improving the lives of mothers, infants and families and delves into the heart of the disparities that exist in our state.
-The State of Michigan's existing efforts and initiatives have resulted in significant accomplishments towards improving the health and well-being of mothers, infants and families.
+The plan outlines the State of Michigan’s commitment to improving maternal and infant health.